 - Avoid splitting lanes near freeway exits and turns: Other vehicles are more prone to making sudden lane changes when they are moving near freeway exits, turns, and off-ramps.

 - Be aware of your surroundings; do not split if you cannot fit: It is generally safe to lane split when the width of the lane allows you to comfortably ride your motorcycle between other vehicles.
 When lane splitting, it is important to take into account not just the width of the lane, but also the size of the surrounding vehicles as well as the size of the road or highway as a whole.
-Such factors as weather, road, and lighting conditions must also be taken into account to pass safely without causing motorcycle accidents.
+Such factors as weather, road and lighting conditions must also be taken into account to pass safely without causing motorcycle accidents.

 - Do not split on unfamiliar roads: A rule of thumb is that if you are riding on an unfamiliar road or highway, avoid splitting lanes altogether, as you may not be aware of potential dangers along the way.

 - Make yourself visible to others: No, that does not mean screaming, waving at other motorists, or raising your arms.
 In fact, do not take your hands off the handlebars.
-Using daylights and wearing bright colors will suffice to let others see you from far away.
+Using daylight and wearing bright colors will suffice to let others see you from far away.

 - Assess the risks: “Assessing the risks is one of the best things you can do when lane splitting to avoid collisions,” says our experienced motorcycle crash attorney in Los Angeles.
 Expect possible sudden movements by other motorists and stay away from reckless, distracted, inattentive, and impaired drivers.